About Dr. Prado

 Dr. Prado is an expert in assessing nutritional status through the precise measurement of body composition and energy metabolism.
 Her research has shown for the first time the prevalence and clinical implications of sarcopenic obesity (concurrent appearance of low muscle and high fat) in cancer, and has provided evidence of the independent effect of body composition on cancer recurrence, treatment and survival.
 The focus of her current research program is to develop targeted nutrition interventions for the prevention and treatment of low muscle mass in patients with cancer.
-She is currently the Principal Investigator of three randomized controlled trials investigating the impact of nutrition intervention on body composition and health.
+She is currently the Principal Investigator of four randomized controlled trials investigating the impact of nutrition intervention on body composition and health.